phac-nml/irida/CONTRIBUTING.md

 * Document all files, functions, and complicated code blocks.
 * Write tests for your bugfix or feature.
 If the change is anything user facing, an integration test should be written to test the change.

-#### Fixing a bug

-If there is an issue in IRIDA

-#### Submitting a feature

-Before writing a bunch of code for a new feature, we would love to discuss the feature you're trying to build!
-We may have a similar feature in the works where you can help contribute.

 #### Submitting a pull request

-Once your code meets all the standards and requirements outlined above,
+Once your code meets all the standards and requirements outlined above, you can submit it to the project to review as a GitHub pull request.
+You should reference the issue from IRIDA's [GitHub issue board](https://github.com/phac-nml/irida/issues) in your pull request.
+The core development team will review the content of the merge request and may suggest changes.

 **The final decision on whether to accept a pull request comes from the core IRIDA development team.**